The causes of electrical incidents on infrastructure projects

 During a short circuit fault, maximum electromechanical stress between conductors occurs at or before 0.005 second.
 Current levels in these events can range upwards of 200 kA.
 In the worst case of a 3-phase short, magnetic field induced repulsive forces between the cables can range upwards of 10,000 pounds.
 When a short circuit fault occurs, tremendous magnetic forces repel the power cables from each other resulting in violent forces that damage everything in their path.
 Typical circuit breakers and other protection devices trip and interrupt a fault between 0.06 to 0.1 second, leaving just enough time for substantial damage to occur.

-Introducing cable cleats as solution
+Introducing Cable cleats as a solution

 A cable cleat is “a device designed to secure cables when installed at intervals along the length of the cables.”